Help us improve your experience.

 Note:

 You can downgrade the JNP10K-LC2101 MPC to provide a decreased bandwidth of 1.44Tbps.
 After you perform the downgrade, JNP10K-LC2101 provides a bandwidth of 1.44Tbps.
-Each of the six Packet Forwarding Engines now provide a maximum bandwidth of up to 240 Gbps, which cannot be oversubscribed.
+Each of the six Packet Forwarding Engines now provide a maximum bandwidth of up to 240 Gbps, which you cannot oversubscribe.

-You can downgrade the bandwidth by using the set chassis fpc slot bandwidth 1.44T command.
+To downgrade the bandwidth, use the set chassis fpc slot bandwidth 1.44T command.
 You can disable this feature by using the delete chassis fpc slot bandwidth 1.44T command.

 Note: